Deep South Antarctica

 Upon arrival in Santiago you will be met and transferred to your hotel.
 Relax at the hotel or take the afternoon to explore independently.
 This stately capital boasts superb museums, fine architecture, and gorgeous hilltop parks that dot the urban landscape.
 Enjoy a drink and snack at one of the many sidewalk cafés of Barrios Brasil, Lastarria and Bellavista.
 This evening, meet your fellow travelers and Apex expedition team over drinks and a welcome dinner at your hotel.

-Sunday, February 12: Santiago / Puerto Williams / Embark Silver Explorer
+Sunday, February 12: Santiago / Puerto Williams / Embark Silver Endeavour

 Monday & Tuesday, February 13 & 14: Drake Passage